 Over the last few years, two of the most common words used in packaging are eco-friendly and sustainable.
 Packaging decision-makers typically think they are being good corporate citizens if they use eco-friendly paper stock, but there are many other elements to consider in order for a product to truly “go green.”

 As a recipient of a numerous Sustainable Packaging and Environmental Excellence Awards, Overnight Labels has been at the forefront of this movement for many years.
 We are constantly on the lookout for the newest innovations in eco-friendly packaging.
-In honor of Earth Day on April 22, here are a few options available on the market for you to consider:
+Here are a few options available on the market for you to consider:

 Sustainable Shrink Sleeves, Multi-packs and Neck Bands: